mikecafarella/KNP/README.md

 ## Refinement

-The most important infomation in a refinment are constraints.
+Currently we hard-code to pick Refinements.

 ## Data Transformation

 Once the compiler knows the slot mapping, it will transform the KG data to satisfy the input type requirement of the concrete method.
+Currently it's hard-coded.